wilianAlbrecht/wilianAlbrecht/README.md

 ---

-## 📧 Contact
+## Contact
-You can find me on LinkedIn or send a message through GitHub Discussions/Issues.
+You can find me on [LinkedIn](https://www.linkedin.com/in/wilian-albrecht/) or send a message through GitHub Discussions/Issues.